-Company would accept client/s whom we are able to meet personally except the NRIs.
+Company would accept client/s whom we are able to meet personally.
 Either, the client should visit the office/branch or concerned official may visit the client at his residence / office address to get the necessary documents filled in and signed.